Songmu/p5-DBIx-FixtureLoader/README.md

 ### `bulk_insert (Bool)`

 Using bulk\_insert or not.
-Default value is depend on your database.
+Default value depends on your database.

 ### `update (Bool, Default: false)`

 Using `INSERT ON DUPLICATE` or not.
-It can be used only works on `mysql`.
+It only works on MySQL.

 ### `csv_option (HashRef, Default: +{})`